edinburghlivinglab/dds/pages/data_store.md

 ## Accessing DataStore

 In order to access DataStore, you must be on a machine connected to the University network, or connected to the University VPN.
 The University's Information Services gives [detailed instructions](http://www.ed.ac.uk/information-services/computing/desktop-personal/network-shares) on how to get network access to DataStore, but we'll give you the short version here.
-In each case, you will have to authenticate by entering your UUN (University login name) and your corresponding password.
+Whatever platform you use, you will have to authenticate by entering your UUN (University login name) and your corresponding password.

 Once you have established a connection to the DataStore DDS folder, you should be able to upload and download files to a local computer.
 Please make sure that any computing device that you use for storing files is adequately protected, following the guidelines [Your responsibilities at work](http://www.ed.ac.uk/information-services/computing/desktop-personal/information-security/your-responsibilities).